drizm-team/python-commons/docs/index.md

 | General Utilities          | -           | -           |
 | Testing Utilities          | -           | -           |

-All feature-sets without an extra extra-name, are included in the minimal installation.
+All feature-sets without an addition "extra-name", are included in the minimal installation.

 ## Installation